opalmedapps/docs/docs/code_review.md

 * You must use the merge request template established for the given project.
 * Assign one `maintainer` to review your merge request.
 * Assign one `developer` to review your merge request.
-* Once both reviews are approved, assign a third reviewer to double check the merge request.
-This is a good opportunity to have a dev learn about a lesser known part of the project.
+* Once both reviews are approved, you can assign a third **optional** reviewer to double check the merge request or for learning purposes.
+This is a good opportunity to have a dev learn about a lesser known part of the project event if the merge request is completed.
 * Try to have a small and shortly reviewable merge request.
 Should you anticipate lots of code changes, you can use an assembly branch to trigger multiple smaller code reviews.
 The assembly/integration branch can be merged to staging/dev. ([Explanation of assembly/integration](https://remarkablemark.org/blog/2021/03/08/git-integration-branch-workflow/))

 ### Code review process